atc1441/ESP_CC_Flasher/README.md

 Or take a look at this basic schematic: https://github.com/atc1441/ESP_CC_Flasher/blob/main/esp32_cc_flasher_connections.jpg

+The PCB Project can be found here: https://easyeda.com/lolerino/epd_esp32

 This repo is made together with this explanation video:(click on it)